↑

 1. Preheat oven to 350 degrees.
 Spray an 9 x 5 loaf pan with baking spray or grease and flour the pan.
 Set aside.

 2. In a large mixing bowl.
-Combine eggs, sugar.
+Combine softened butter and sugar.
 Whisk until fluffy, You can use a hand held blender or whisk.
 Add in buttermilk, mix again.

 3. Continue with wet ingredients.
 Add one egg at a time.
 Mix after each egg.
 When all wet ingredients have been added.
 Scrape sides down of bowl.
 Set aside for a minute.